KanadeTachie/CMSC191-Project/README.md

 5. OCR functionality

 ## For Local Testing:
-Fork this repo and do the type the following in the console
+Fork this repo and type the following in the console
 ```bash
 pip install pytesseract
 pip install streamlit